m1cr0lab-gamebuino/gb-images/en/3-make-images.md

 Breaking down a frame-by-frame animation
 {: .caption }

 The animation is made with a sequence of images (also called *frames*), which are displayed successively for a short time, in a specific order.
-This is exactly the same principle that is used in the cinema.
-It is also the same principle that is used to create animated GIFs for example.
+It's exactly the same principle we use in movies.
+This is also the same principle we use to create animated GIFs.
 But to animate our avatar in the game, we need to have total control over the order of the frames, as well as over the speed of the animation.
 This is where the code comes in.

 We will see together how to give life to our avatar by displaying the sprite on the screen, in each of the display modes that are at our disposal.
-But before that, I suggest you to analyze how the sprite is built.
+But before that, But before that, let's analyze how the sprite is built.

 ## Anatomy of a sprite